ispstiima/AgRibotLeafyVeg/README.md

 Project website: https://agribot-project.eu/

 # Credits
 Annalisa Milella (CNR-STIIMA) and Giulio Reina (Politecnico of Bari) conceived and performed the experiments.
 Arianna Rana and Antonio Petitti (CNR-STIIMA) contributed to dataset generation and maintenance.
-Francesco Montesano (UNIBA) contributed to the experimental design and field setup.
+Francesco F. Montesano (UNIBA) contributed to the experimental design and field setup.
 Sysman Progetti & Servizi S.r.l. is gratefully acknowledged for hosting experimental tests and for support during data collection.

 # Contact person:
 Annalisa Milella - annalisa.milella@cnr.it, National Research Council of Italy (CNR), Institute of Intelligent Systems and Technologies for Advanced Manufacturing (STIIMA), via Amendola 122 D/O, 70126, Bari, Italy